 Travelling this far up north in the middle of winter is the perfect time to chase the the Northern Lights.

 Whilst a viewing isn’t always guaranteed (I guess Mother Nature doesn’t have the same reliability as an Amazon Prime order), your chances are increased when visiting in winter.
-Not to mention if you come during this time of year you’ll get to do fun things like HUSKY SLEDDING (I swear I didn’t try to take one of the huskies home with me) and snowmobiling.
+The bonus of visiting during winter is that you’ll also get to enjoy other winter activities like husky sledding and snowmobiling.

-Suitcase Tip: make sure you do your research; the Northern Lights are best seen from locations far from major cities where there is less light pollution.
-We visited Nellim in Finland for 5 days where we saw the lights every night we were there, and had a range of winter activities to choose from during the day time.
-Want to hear more?
-I’ll be posting a more detailed article about my experiences soon!
+If you’d like to see the Northern Lights, make sure you do your research beforehand!
+The Northern Lights are best seen from locations far from major cities where there is less light pollution.
+We visited Nellim in Finland for 5 days where we saw the lights every night we were there and had a range of winter activities to choose from during the daytime.